Graduate Business Programs Admissions Fact Sheet

 - Register for classes in My Akron on the UA home page or visit the Registrar in Simmons Hall.
 You must be registered for classes by day 14 of the semester.

-- Acquire a student identification card or ZipCard in the Student Union or Simmons Hall.
+- Acquire a student identification card or ZipCard in Simmons Hall.
 You MUST be registered for classes before you can obtain your Zip Card.

 - Students with a car may obtain a parking permit at the Office of Parking Services, located at the Buchtel Ave entrance of the North Campus Parking Deck or ordered online by selecting the Parking Services Icon on the My Akron home page.